icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 It is necessary to specify the directory for downloaded files to be saved to under the `--output` argument if you are running `icgc-get` locally.

+### Repository Precedence

 It is also recommended to specify a common list of repositories in your preferred order of precedence.
-When downloading a file, the tool will first try to find the file on the first specified repository, then the second, etc cetera.
+When downloading a file, the tool will first try to find the file on the first specified repository, then the second, etc.

 Please use the following format to define your repositories in the configuration file.

 ```yaml